-- Information & Assistance Specialist: These trained staff will listen to your story, hear what goals you have set for yourself (or even help you set up goals), and guide you in finding the resources in the community that will work best for you.
-Information & Assistance staff give you all the options so that YOU can make all of the decisions.
+- Information & Assistance Specialists: These trained staff will listen to your story, hear what goals you have set for yourself (or even help you set up goals), and guide you in finding the resources in the community that will work best for you.
+Our staff give you all the options so that YOU can make all of the decisions.

-- Benefit Specialist: Provide information about eligibility for appropriate benefits and explain how to apply.
-If you need help advocating for yourself or feel you have been incorrectly denied for benefits they can help.
+- Benefit Specialists: Provide information about eligibility for appropriate benefits and explain how to apply.
+If you need help advocating for yourself or feel you have been incorrectly denied for benefits, they can help.

 Partnering with Professionals

-Are you a professional and would like to make a referral to the ADRC?
-Download the ADRC Referral form at the link below and email/fax/mail to the ADRC.
+Are you a professional looking to make a referral to ADRC?

 For those under 17 years & 6 months